We've been working hard on behalf of members covering all aspects of AI.

 Minette Batters, James Mottershead and members of the poultry board and senior staff attended the AI roundtable with Lord Benyon, the Biosecurity Minister on 24 November.
 We raised member feedback on valuation and compensation turnaround times, as well as seeking clarity on secondary cleansing and disinfection rules that particularly affect seasonal turkey producers.
 We also sought an update on discussions with Devolved Administrations and their appetite and assessment for a GB Housing Order.

-A Westminster Hall debate will take place on 30 November on the avian influenza outbreak.
+A Westminster Hall debate will took place on 30 November on the avian influenza outbreak.
 Westminster Hall debates give MPs an opportunity to raise local or national issues and receive a response from a government minister.

 Our key asks